pedroamarall/rest-builder/networking/README.md

 	1. Notice the Bash prompt changed.

-	1. Repeat the exercise but have your neighbor log into your machine.
+	1. Repeat the exercise but have your neighbor log into your computer.

 1. Connect via SSH to yourself.